najh/PerfectWardAPI/docs/idbdriver.md

 * Returns the `DateTime` associated with the most recently stored `Report`, else `DateTime.MinValue`

 ### UploadReports
-* Accepts a reference to a collection of `DetailedReportResponse`
+* Accepts a reference to an array of `DetailedReportResponse`
 * Returns nothing, uploads reports from the collection to the database.